josylad/Job-Search/README.md

 # DESCRIPTION

-This is a travel booking application where users can book cheap flights and hotels.
+This is a Job Search application where users can for Jobs and find the links to apply foe the jobs.

 ## User Story

-- Users can search for flights.

-- Users can see cheapest flights.

-- Users can book flights

--  Users can search hotels

-- Users can book hotels
+- Users can find Jobs

-- Users can sign up on the website
+- Users can see Details about the Job.

-- Users can login to the website
+- Users can follow a link to the Job application page